Table of Contents

 The solution is telling you the changes you have to make to the state of the rotor compared to the state at the time that point was captured.
 The changes are relative values not absolute.
 In words, it is saying reduce the weight on the master blade by 1 unit (or add 1 unit to the slave blade), reduce the chord adjustment by 9 units and reduce the pitch adjustment by 1 unit.

 The polar chart shows the initial positions of the points in white and the calculated final positions of the points in orange.
 The effects of the suggested adjustments are shown as coloured lines.
-There are checkboxes you can use to disable one (or two) of the adjustments and a button to recalculate the solution (see below).

 The button at the bottom, Apply Changes To Current Adjustments does exactly that, it updates the current adjustments with the calculated changes.
 The simulated points should now move closer to the centre of the chart and it now looks like this (after zooming into chart).